OutdatedDev/YPChess/README.md

 ## Usage

 1. Download the source code
 2. Run main.py to play a game with the engine in the terminal.
+(3 or 4 depth is recommended)

 No UCI support as of now, but planned for the future.